Trust-Governed Health Plans for Government Contractors

 Institutional Discipline — Without Institutional Complexity

-Large public employers receive benchmarking, modeling, and governance discipline from national firms.
+Large public employers and institutional plan sponsors receive benchmarking, financial modeling, governance oversight, and operational discipline from national consulting firms.

-Most SCA and prevailing wage contractors do not — despite operating under significant regulatory exposure.
+Most Service Contract Act, Davis-Bacon, and prevailing wage contractors do not — despite operating under significant workforce, compliance, and fiduciary exposure.

 The goal is not complexity.